 Evergreen; large, spreading, dense crown of dark green, medium-sized leaves.
 The Arboretum specimen, 50 years old, has a height ~10m, a spread ~11 m.
 It is described in the literature as drought-resistant (though less so than Q. douglasii or Q. lobata), with height 6-25 m and may live over 250 years (Steinberg & Howard, 2002).
 It is native to W. California and Mexico.

 Q. canariensis Algerian oak, Canary oak

 Deciduous or semi-evergreen; very large and spreading; leaf size very variable, medium to 25 cm long; dead leaves may be retained till spring.
-The Arboretum specimens, 75 years old, have heights ~14 m, spreads ~14 m.
+The Arboretum specimens, 75 years old, have heights ~14 m, and spreads ~14 m.
 It is native to

 S. Portugal, Spain, Tunisia, Algeria and Morocco.
 A promising hybrid in the Waite Arboretum is Q. canariensis x Q. robur with a height ~6 m, spread 6 m after 12 years.